The Brier School

 • The use of the compass benchmark tool for self-evaluation of careers in school is completed and reviewed regularly.
 The School uses the online version of Compass+ to complete this evaluation process.

-• There is regular contact with Connexions (Nathan Hutchinson and Jill Welch) and the Dudley Careers and Enterprise coordinator.
+• There is regular contact with Connexions and the Dudley Careers and Enterprise coordinator.

 • The programme and curriculum is supported and monitored by the Senior Leadership Team and has the approval of the board of Governors.